mrsalehi/CS231n-Assignments/README.md

 # CS231n Assignments
-My Solutions to the assignments of CS231n Spring 2017-2018.
+These are my Solutions to the assignments of CS231n Spring 2017-2018.